 Career (so far)

 During a long career in business travel I worked for some of the largest and most prestigious travel management companies.
-Over a period of 10 years I received only the most basic technical training.
-At one point, I had to leave the industry to access formal sales and business management training and experience.
+For several years I received only the most basic technical training.
+At one point I had to leave the industry, to access formal sales and business management training and experience.

-10 years later, one online tendering solution, two travel management consultancies and one training company behind me, I have come full circle.
+10 years later, one digital tendering solution, two travel management consultancies and one training company behind me, I have come full circle.